-(a) The Operator shall limit normal hours of operations on-site to 12 hours a day Monday through Friday not earlier than 5:00 a.m. and not later than 11:00 p.mto minimize off-site impacts to residents.
-Operations on-site shall not occur on Saturdays, Sundays or named holidays.
+(a) The Operator shall limit normal hours of operations on-site to 16 hours a day Monday through Friday during daylight hours and not earlier than 5:00 a.m. and not later than 11:00 p.m. and on Saturday during daylight hours and not earlier than 5:00 a.m. and not later than 5 p.m. to minimize off-site impacts to residents.
+Operations on-site shall not occur on Sundays or named holidays.
 The Operator may submit a plan for extended hours as a special exception, if it can demonstrate that additional hours are necessary for the mining operation and it would be consistent with public, health safety and welfare.

-(b) Operation of Heavy Vehicles leaving the mining site shall be limited to 12 hours a day Monday through Friday not earlier than 6:00 a.m. and not later than 8:00 p.m.
-There shall be no operation of Heavy Vehicles leaving the mining site on Saturday, Sunday or named holidays.
+(b) Operation of Heavy Vehicles leaving the mining site shall be limited to Monday through Friday during daylight hours and not earlier than 6:00 a.m. and not later than 8:00 p.m. and on Saturday during daylight hours and not earlier than 6:00 a.m. and not later than 3:00 p.m.
+There shall be no operation of Heavy Vehicles leaving the mining site on Sunday or named holidays.

-(c) The Operator shall schedule Heavy Vehicles to and from the mining site in a manner to avoid interfering with the safety of children being taken or returned from school, the safety of slow-moving farm vehicle traffic, or the safety of residents and commuters at times when traffic volume from commuters going to and from work is highest.
-(Am.
-8/8/12)
+(c) The Operator shall ensure that Heavy Vehicles from the mining site shall not interfere with the safety of children being taken or returned from school, the safety of slow-moving farm vehicle traffic, or the safety of residents and commuters at times when traffic volume from commuters going to and from work is highest.